nathanifill/react-blog/README.md

 This project is (rather unoriginally) called "React Blog".
 (Technically, it's a Next.js blog but that's just being picky.)

+I've nicknamed it "The Running Dog Blog".

 ## Project Description

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 There's no special reason that I used Next.js except that I haven't used it before and thought it was worth trying it out.

 This blog uses [Hygraph](https://app.hypgraph.com) for the back-end which is where the authors, posts and assets (e.g. images) are pulled from using GraphQL.

-Some features I'd like to implement in the future are dynamic category pages
+Some features I'd like to implement in the future are in the menus: making dynamic category pages and making the subscribe button do something.

 ## How to install and run the project